sempare/sempare-delphi-streams/README.md

 - mapping one type to another type
 - applying procedures to elements
 - sorting
+- unique or distinct elements in a stream
 - inner, left, right and full joins
+- caching intermediate results

 # How to use: